AplaProject/apla-docs-en/source/topics/script.rst

 .. describe:: value

-    New value for the parameter,
+    New value for the parameter.

 .. describe:: conditions